Your health & local services

 Who should I contact?

-If you are stressed and routinely feeling anxious, tense or depressed and find that these feelings interfere with sleeping, eating, relationships or work, talk to your GP.
-Counselling and medications may help.
+If you’re feeling stressed, anxious, tense or depressed and find that these feelings are impacting on your relationships, work, or life generally, talk to your GP.
+There are therapies and other treatments which can help.

 If you do not have a doctor, NHS 111 can put you in touch with one and provide further information or advice.